-Say: "The next session will be covering emotions and how they may act as barriers to effective care.
-We will cover issues around how health workers can manage emotions during a consultation as well as how to deal with an upset/distressed patient.
-We would appreciate it if you would bring along an example of a consultation where you had to deal with a distressed/ emotional patient and share with the group what strategies you used during the consultation and how it went for you.
-Please make note of how you were feeling during this time as well as how you thought the patient was feeling based on body language and cues"
+The next session will be covering emotions and how they may act as barriers to effective care.
+We will cover issues around containing emotions during a consultation as well as how to deal with an upset/distressed patient.
+We would appreciate it if you would bring along an example of a consultation where you had to deal with a distressed/emotional patient and share with the group what strategies you used during the consultation and how it went for you.
+Please make note of how you were feeling during this time as well as how you thought the patient was feeling based on body language and cues

-Thank group for their time and remind them to complete each session evaluation form and to please make comments and suggestions.
+Thank you for your time and please make comments and suggestions.

-End off by asking group to share one skill that they wrote down they are going to practice before you meet again.
+Finally please share one skill that you wrote down that you are going to practice before we meet again.